thiagoarrais/grafana-matomo-tracking-panel/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/f2ebaebad8ce1ddb293c/maintainability)](https://codeclimate.com/github/thiagoarrais/grafana-matomo-tracking-panel/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/f2ebaebad8ce1ddb293c/test_coverage)](https://codeclimate.com/github/thiagoarrais/grafana-matomo-tracking-panel/test_coverage)

+Like a tracking pixel, but it is a Grafana Panel.

 This panel allows Grafana dashboard usage to be tracked using [Matomo][matomo].
 It does only tracking and has no visible UI elements.

 ## Usage